dod-cyber-crime-center/sqlite-dissect/README.md

 ```

 6. Parse a SQLite database file and print the output to a xlsx workbook along with generating signatures and
    carving entries.
-The schema history (schema updates throughout the WAL included if a WAL file detected) and
+The schema history (schema updates throughout the WAL are included if a WAL file is detected) and
    signatures will be printed to standard output.
 The log level will be set to debug and all log messages will be
    output to the specified log file.